Nobody's Loyal in Aisle Five Anymore

 This split has precedent.
 Looking at you, 2008.

-In 2008 Flo Rida dropped "Low" and our retirement accounts followed him down.
-Households couponed, bulk-bought, and discovered Costco's aura.
-Some premium products held on: fancy chocolate, single origin coffee, organic beef, small luxuries with a defensible price point (the lipstick effect).
+In 2008 Flo Rida dropped the hit "Low" and our retirement accounts followed him down.
+Households couponed, bulk-bought, and discovered the aura of Costco.
+Some premium products held on… fancy chocolate, single origin coffee, small luxuries that felt like justifiable treats.
+Economists call it the lipstick effect.

 Private label record $282.8B, national brand unit sales -0.6%: PLMA / Circana Unify+, January 2026